Find out the average baby weight for your child by using our baby weight chart.

-Every baby is unique and each child's weight and length will differ.
-There are some factors that can contribute to how much your baby weighs, such as genetics and the substance of their food which can depend on the mother's diet.
+Every baby is unique and each child’s weight and length will differ, but there are some factors that can contribute to how much your baby weighs, such as genetics and the substance of their food which can depend on the mother’s diet.

 If you yourself were a bigger baby, there’s a chance your little one is more likely to be bigger too.
 And if you ensure you’re eating plenty of nutrients, your breast milk will be have all the ingredients to help your baby grow as big and strong as possible.